Code-dot-mil/code.mil/AGREEMENT.md

 Usually when someone attaches an open source license to their work, they’re licensing their copyright in that work to others.
 U.S. Federal government employees generally don’t have copyright under U.S. and some international law for work they create as part of their jobs.
 In those places, we base our open source license in contract—rather than copyright—law.

-This Agreement lets Us open source this Work using an existing open source license even though DoD may not have copyright protections in this Work.
+This Agreement lets Us use an open source license even though DoD may not have copyright protections in this Work.
 This Agreement also explains that You need to include a Developer’s Certificate of Origin when You contribute to this Work.

 When You copy, contribute to, or use this Work, You are agreeing to the terms and conditions in this Agreement and the License.